yumimobi/Developer-doc/Yumi Platform Annotation/Oneway .md

  [Oneway](https://developer.oneway.mobi/)
-1. Publisher ID
+1. Publish ID

-     From [Oneway APP](https://developer.oneway.mobi/#/app), choose your APP, you can find your Publisher ID on this page.
+     From [Oneway APP](https://developer.oneway.mobi/#/app), choose your APP, you can find your Publish ID on this page.

 2. Placement ID